Beyond Healing: Harnessing Transformational Processes to Accelerate the Journey into Flourishing. Dr. Kari Gleiser, Ph.D. May 31, 2019 Denver Colorado

 Kari Gleiser, PhD, completed her doctoral work at Boston University and her internship through Dartmouth Medical School with a focus on trauma and PTSD.
 In her practice, she specializes in applying AEDP to the treatment of complex trauma, dissociative disorders and personality disorders.
 Dr. Gleiser is the co-founder and co-director of the Center for Integrative Health in Hanover, New Haven New Hampshire, a trauma center dedicated to multi-modal healing of mind, body and spirit.
 She has served a term on the board of directors of the New England Society for the Treatment of Trauma and Dissociation (NESTTD), where she chaired a committee on education and outreach.
 In collaboration with Jerry Lamagna, Dr. Gleiser has developed an “intra-relational” model of therapy, which imports AEDP’s relational and experiential interventions to patients’ internal systems of dissociated self-states.
 Dr. Gleiser has written several clinical papers and book chapters and has presented on applying AEDP to treat dissociative disorders at various international conferences.
 Who Should Attend: This workshop is intended for and limited to psychologists, social workers, professional counselors, marriage and family therapists, graduate students, and therapy interns only.

-Agenda: TBD.
-Workshop starts promptly at 9:00 and ends at 4:30 with a one hour lunch break (on your own).
+Workshop starts promptly at 9:00 and ends at 4:30 with an hour lunch break (on your own).

 Workshop Completion: CE application pending.
 Acceptance of this workshop for CE credit is not guaranteed.
-Should this course receive approval for CE credit, attendees must have paid the registration fee, signed in, attended the entire day, completed an evaluation, and signed out in order to receive a certificate of attendance.
+Attendees must have paid the registration fee, signed in, attended the entire day, completed an evaluation, and signed out in order to receive a certificate of attendance.
 Failure to do all of the above will result in forfeiture of credit or receipt of a certificate of attendance.
 No exceptions will be made and partial credit is not available.
-Please contact Lia Jones, workshop coordinator, at firstname.lastname@example.org. if you have questions or concerns regarding this workshop.
+Please contact Lia Jones, workshop coordinator, at email@example.com. if you have questions or concerns regarding this workshop.